JelleKUL/jellekul.github.io/publications/semantic-uv-mapping.md

 ## Methodology
 ### Scene segmentation
 static and dynamic objects are detected using a semantic instance segmentation.
 The dynamic objects are removed from the scene this results in large holes in the remaining static elements.-
-- Use "" to segment the scene, the segmentation serves 2 purposes:
+- Use "PointCept PTV3" to segment the scene, the segmentation serves 2 purposes:
 	- first to distinguish the loose objects from the rest of the scene
 	- second, the find the different structural elements
+		- walls, floors, ceilings
+		- use ransac to find the different planes
+		- Use the detected windows and doors to preserve holes
+	- segment the scene into the 20 semantic labels.
+		- then separate the different clusters using DB clustering algorithm to define the loose objects
+		- create aligned bounding boxes per loose object
 ### Geometric reconstruction
 The loose objects are removed from the scene, resulting in large holes
 - A bounding box is created for each object, this ensures a clean cut between the meshes and highlights the boundary edges for easier completion